1. Brother Wilfred Moran Talking To Students

 View from rue de Perolles Toward VSJ Administration Building

 This is the view toward the administration building, with my back to Rue de Perolles down the hill.
+The building on the left is unchanged.

 I think the Villa's original cast iron gate must have been recessed some as seen in the picture, perhaps flush with the little tile-roofed building peeking through the brush on the left.

-The new structures are the College de St. Croix.
 The glass building on the right is where the end of Bossuet, the refectories (with the big chapel upstairs), etc. would have been.

+View of Gallia, pretty much unchanged except under some kind of restoration.
 It was Sunday, and there was no one at all around to ask about it.

 On the left is the same glass building seen on the right in #1, where Bossuet used to be.